dilshankarunarathne/design-patterns/README.md

 object in another class called Y.
 So, the Y class depends on X class.
 If we make a change in X, both X and Y might have to be changed, and re-compiled.
 For an example, think of a car.
-If we get a flat tire
+If we get a flat tire, we would only have to change